sybilhoangRG/support.balsamiq.com/content/sales/gdrivesubscription.md

 ### Additional Administrator

 A new option introduced with the team plans is the capability of designating an **Additional Administrator**.
 This means you can designate another user to manage the subscription with you.
 This can be particularly useful for bigger teams, or to simply have a backup admin that can step in when you're not around.
-You will find this option directly on your billing page, which you can access by opening a project, and then selecting Help > Manage your Subscription.
+You will find this option directly on your billing page, which you can access by opening a project, and then selecting Help > Manage Your Subscription.

 ![](https://media.balsamiq.com/img/support/sales/bwgd/add_admin.png)